Research

 The honest framing for an enterprise security team:

-- Hermes Agent sits in the middle on attack surface size, but uniquely high on subtle attack surface.
-The memory layer is the differentiator and it's where most of the disclosed CVEs hit.
+• Hermes Agent sits in the middle on attack surface size, but uniquely high on subtle attack surface.
+The persistent memory layer is the differentiator, and the project is openly tracking promptware-class concerns there ahead of any specific exploit landing.
 The defense pattern is sufficiently different from OpenClaw or Claude Code that you cannot port a secure deployment directly across.

 There is no objectively "safest" workstation agent.
 There is only the one your engineers are willing to use and your security team has the controls to govern.
 Pick on capability fit, then govern hard.